win vs Alantez Fox

-WBA Super Middleweight Champion David Morrell Jr. scored an impressive first-round KO in his PBC on FOX main event against Mario Cazares.
+WBA Super Middleweight Champion David Morrell Jr. remains undefeated in his PBC on FOX main event with a fourth-round TKO over Alantez Fox.

 Sign Up for PBC News